Ted Opitz: Background

-During his military service, Opitz also had parallel careers in the Telecom industry, as well as completing a BA in English at York University.
+During his military service, Opitz also had parallel careers in the telecom industry, as well as completing a BA in English at York University.
 Starting as a technician, Opitz worked his way up to sales and marketing and managerial roles in product management and high speed internet development.

-In June 2008 Opitz was one of three candidates for the Conservative nomination in Mississauga South, losing to financial consultant Hugh Arrison.
+In June 2008, Opitz was one of three candidates for the Conservative nomination in Mississauga South, losing to financial consultant Hugh Arrison.

-For the past two years, Opitz was the Senior Regional Advisor to Jason Kenney, Minister of Citizenship, Immigration and Multiculturalism.
+Previously, Opitz was the senior regional advisor for two years to Jason Kenney, Minister of Citizenship, Immigration and Multiculturalism.
 In that role, he represented the Government of Canada and the Minister in the Greater Toronto Area and Southern Ontario.

 In Etobicoke, Opitz has been recognized for his volunteer work with the Polish community and youth in the region.
 Opitz has lived in Etobicoke Centre with his wife Cynthia since 1994 and was elected as the Member of Parliament in May 2011, serving until 2015.

 Politics

 Opitz was elected in 2011 federal election.
 He won by a margin of 26 votes over Liberal incumbent Borys Wrzesnewskyj in the initial count, triggering an automatic judicial recount.
-The recount confirmed his win but was later declared null and void on May 18, 2012 due to alleged irregularities in the voting registration process.
+The recount confirmed his win but was later declared null and void on May 18, 2012, due to alleged irregularities in the voting registration process.
 However, Opitz appealed the decision to the Supreme Court of Canada, which reversed the lower court's ruling and upheld the original election result on October 25, 2012.

 As a Member of Parliament, Opitz sat on the Standing Committee on Veterans Affairs and the Standing Committee on Procedure and House Affairs.
 In February 2012, Opitz was chosen as a delegate to represent the Parliament of Canada at both the Standing Committee of Parliamentarians of the Arctic Region and at the 56th Conference on the UN Commission on the Status of Women.
 He also is a vice-chairman of the Canada-Poland Parliamentary Friendship Association and chair of the Canada-Ukraine Parliamentary Friendship Group.

 In 2013, Opitz acknowledged in an agreement with Elections Canada that his 2008 nomination donations violated the Canada Elections Act.

-Opitz was one of thirteen Canadians banned from travelling to Russia under sanctions imposed by Russian President Vladimir Putin in March 2014.
+Opitz was one of thirteen Canadians banned from travelling to Russia under sanctions imposed by Russian president Vladimir Putin in March 2014.
 He replied via his official Twitter account, "Today's sanctions by Russia on myself and colleagues demonstrate Canada has been an effective voice in the world in support of Ukraine."

 In the 2015 federal election, Opitz faced Wrzesnewskyj in a rematch of the 2011 contest and was defeated by 9,542 votes.

-In the 2019 federal election, Optiz ran for election in his former riding and finished second to the Liberal candidate, Yvan Baker.
+In the 2019 and 2025 federal elections, Opitz ran in his former riding and finished second to the Liberal candidate, Yvan Baker.

+Opitz is a candidate for Toronto City Council in the 2026 Toronto municipal election in Ward 3 Etobicoke—Lakeshore against one-term incumbent Amber Morley.